9 UNESCO sites you can cruise to in the Mediterranean

-Built to project power and grandeur, it certainly did, its voluminous columns reaching for the heavens from its already lofty mound.
+Built to project power and grandeur, it certainly did; its voluminous columns reach for the heavens from its already lofty mound.
 Explore the ancient Temple of Athena Nike and the towering Parthenon.

 9. Ephesus, Turkey

 Not sure if you want to walk around an ancient Greek city or an ancient Roman one?
-Well at Ephesus you can do both as this brilliantly preserved ancient city has delectable and deeply satisfying touches of both major civilisations.
+Well at Ephesus* you can do both as these brilliantly preserved ruins have delectable and deeply satisfying touches of both major civilisations.

-You drift through the grand monuments (the most impressive are the Roman remnants) of the Library of Celsus and the truly 25,000-seat amphitheatre.
+You drift through the grand monuments (the most impressive are the Roman remnants) of the Library of Celsus and the astounding 25,000-seat amphitheatre.
 Sit here and you truly bathe in UNESCO heritage.

 Weather in the Mediterranean